codurance/site/src/_posts/2019-02-07-working-with-dynamodb.md

 ### 2.2 - Refactoring

-With the first testing passing, it's time to move to the next step, we need to refactor our code.
+With the first test passing, it's time to move to the next step, we need to refactor our code.
 The first thing noticeable is all the DynamoDB code inside the test, creating the connection, deleting and creating the table, retrieving the Task, all that stuff should not be inside the test, instead, a new helper class could be created.

 #### 2.2.0 Introducing the `DynamoDBHelper`

-The helper class that has all the methods that the tests are going to use incapsulated, so there is no need to worry with the implementation.
+The helper class that has all the methods that the tests are going to use encapsulated, so there is no need to worry with the implementation.
 The first step is to create the class and make that generate the `DynamoDBHelper` class with `DynamoDbClient` as a property.

 Add the `DynamoDBHelper` with the property, and create a static function that connects to the database and create a new instance of `DynamoDBHelper`, and back in the test class just change the old `dynamoDbClient` variable to use